Skip to main content

 European Commission logo

-Single Market Scoreboard
+The Single Market and Competitiveness Scoreboard

 Access to finance

-Access to finance and the single market – why does it matter?
+Access to finance and the Single Market – why does it matter?

-Several policy tools under the single market (e.g. State-aid, the Late Payment Directive) promote the availability of finance to entrepreneurs, notably small and medium-sized enterprises (SMEs) and innovative firms.
+Several policy tools under the Single Market (e.g. State-aid, the Late Payment Directive) promote the availability of finance to entrepreneurs, notably small and medium-sized enterprises (SMEs) and innovative firms.

-The indicators in this section shed light on the single market's performance in terms of access to finance conditions.
+The indicators in this section shed light on the Single Market’s performance in terms of access to finance conditions.
 The indicators focus on stakeholders’ perceptions as to the availability of public support, the payment delays in business-to-business (B2B) transactions and the availability of venture capital.

 Access to public financial support: share of business that indicated a deterioration

-Source: European Commission, SAFE Survey 2022
+Source: European Commission, SAFE Survey

 Time to get paid by businesses

-Lower figures on the indicator are better as the goal is to reduce payment times.
+This indicator measures the number of days it takes for a company to get its invoices paid by the customer, focusing only on business-to-business (B2B) payments.
+Lower figures on the indicator are better because the goal is to reduce payment times.
 Unlike the public administration indicator, this measures the total number of days to get paid, not the payment delays over contractual deadlines.
 Negative figures are therefore not possible.

-Source: Intrum, European Payment Report 2023
+Source: Intrum, European Payment Report 2024

 Venture capital to GDP